Where is it located

 In Maharashtra, 2-3 hours drive from Mumbai

-Moving to this farm was inspired by an idea that was shared by a friend and co-traveller, Shantanu Mundhada called Palaash Farm Living.
+Moving to this farm was inspired by an idea that was shared by a friend and co-traveler, Shantanu Mundhada called Palaash Farm Living.
 Watch the video below to learn more about it.

 If you like the idea and want to get a taste of what Palaash Farm Living is all about and would like to come for a day trip OR spend a few nights, get in touch with me on email@example.com and I'd be happy to host you.

 What to expect

 - Food: I eat eggs and meat for breakfast with tea.
 Rice, Daal, Dahi and Sabzi for lunch and dinner.
 I'm happy to serve you Poha or Upma if you are a Vegetarian.
 However, if you are concerned about the use of the same utensils for cooking veg and non-veg, you can visit the nearby restaurants.
-Vegans, if you're good with anything that's vegan in the house, you're welcome too.
+Vegans, if you're good with anything vegan in the house, you're welcome too.

 - Water: We use Groundwater pumped from the bore well.
 We don't have an Aquaguard but we are still alive and doing well. 😀

 - Internet and Wi-Fi: We have Airtel and Jio Wifi Routers.
 The internet is fast (5-15 MBPS) in the mornings then starts to get slow down (1 MBPS or slower) as the day starts.
 I guess the villagers start watching YouTube around 10 AM onwards and hog the bandwidth.

 - Electricity: We have electricity from the government.
 When there is a power cut we switch to the Power Inverter which has some battery life.

 - Swim: There is a dam nearby (see videos below) and you can take a dip in there if you love the quality of water in lakes.
 However, I'm not a swimmer so can't be a lifeguard. 😀

-- Music: I do like to play music in the day.
+- Music: I do like to play music during the day.
 Hope that does not bother you.